edvisor-io/web-client-e2e/README.md

 When there's new code:

-1. Navigate to the web-client directory and run `./bin/edvisor build -s client`.
+1. Navigate to the web-client repo and run `./bin/edvisor build -s client`.